dna-seq/dna-seq/README.md

 ------------------

 I tested the pipeline on my personal genome sequenced by Dante.
-If you do not have your own genome in disposal, you can try any of the public ones, for example you can download WGS fastq files from https://www.personalgenomes.org.uk/data/.
+If you do not have your own genome at disposal, you can try any of the public ones, for example, you can download WGS fastq files from https://www.personalgenomes.org.uk/data/.
-For quick test of all tools consider having small test fastq-s (example of such test is in test.json).
+For a quick test of all tools consider having small test fastq-s (example of such test is in test.json).
 If you have a bam file with input we provide bam_to_fastq pipeline to extract fastq-s from it.